City Heights, San Diego

 City Heights is a dense urban community in central San Diego, California, known for its ethnic diversity.
 The area was previously known as East San Diego.
 City Heights is located south of Mission Valley and northeast of Balboa Park.

 City Heights is notable as a home to refugees and immigrants, with significant communities of Vietnamese, Somali, Cambodian, Laotian, and Latino residents.
 Many social and cultural resources, retail stores, and restaurants are operated by and/or serve the non-white population.

-Major commercial streets include University Avenue, El Cajon Boulevard, Fairmount Avenue, and Euclid Avenue.
 City Heights is densely populated and has mostly multi-family apartments and homes.

 History

-Colonization of Kumeyaay lands

-Like much of central, southern, and east San Diego County, City Heights sits on Kumeyaay territory.
-The area was occupied by Spain with the arrival of Spanish soldiers from New Spain and the Baja California peninsula in the 18th century.

 When Mexico gained independence from Spain in 1821, it claimed the land and secularized the mission system, distributing the lands to rancheros.
 When the United States annexed the land, the modern era of American settler colonialism began.
 Settlement and any later development was facilitated by the forced removal of Kumeyaay people to reservations begun by President Ulysses S. Grant in 1875.